ellisjoe611/ellisjoe611/README.md

 The Developer who enjoys coffee in the morning ☕, deep-dives into logics during daytime 🔥, and prepares the future at night 🌙

- I started my career as Full-stack Web Developer for ERP services like **ERP10** and **SAP**.
+ I started my career as JavaScript-based Full-stack Web Developer for ERP services like **ERP10** and **SAP**.

-Currently as Pythonista 🐍, I'm a Backend Developer mostly with Python Web Framework like Django and FastAPI.
-I also have experience with Full-stack Web Development using JavaScript.
+Currently as Pythonista 🐍, I'm a Python Backend Developer Django & FastAPI.

 My personal interests are... 👀
 * Backend code optimization & caching